-We offer courses in Italian language and in Italian literature and culture.
-Our courses on Italian culture includes topics on cinema, food studies, mafia, women’s studies, literature, environmental humanities, and popular culture.
+We offer courses in Italian language, literature and culture.
+Our courses on Italian culture include topics on cinema, food studies, mafia, women’s studies, literature, environmental humanities and popular culture.

 Why study Italian?

 Italy is the 7th largest economy in the world and the 19th largest market for U.S. exports.
 An estimated 7,500 American companies do business with Italy, and more than 1,000 U.S. firms have offices there.

 Italy is a world leader in interior design, robotics, fashion, furniture design, shipbuilding, space engineering, transportation equipment and the culinary arts.
 As the homeland of Dante, Michelangelo, Botticelli, Caravaggio, Ferrari, Lamborghini, Versace, Dolce & Gabbana, Prada and Pavarotti, Italy is known worldwide as Il Belpaese (the beautiful country).

 The Italian Minor